MolSSI-Education/python-package-best-practices/_episodes/04-function-style.md

 ~~~
 {: .language-python}

-It is important that your Examples in docstrings be working Python.
-We will see in the `testing` lesson how we can run automatic tests on our docstrings, and in the `documentation` lesson, we will see how we can display examples in documentation to our users.
+It is important that your examples in docstrings are working Python.
+We will see in the `testing` lesson how we can run automatic tests on our docstrings,
+and in the `documentation` lesson, we will see how we can display examples in documentation to our users.

 We have three lines of code for our example.
 In examples, lines of code begin with `>>>`.
 The first two lines define numpy arrays that are used in our `calculate_distance` function.
-Note that `r1` and `r2` must be numpy arrays (as indicated by our `Parameters` section), or our Example will not give valid Python code (our function would error if we ran it).
+Note that `r1` and `r2` must be numpy arrays (as indicated by our `Parameters` section),
+or our example will not give valid Python code (our function would error if we ran it).
 On the last line, you give the output (with no `>>>` in front.)

 Now that we've written a function in our project, we should commit our changes and push to GitHub.